 The latest game in Idea Factory’s strategy series, Generation of Chaos: Pandora’s Reflection is a departure from its normal fare.
 They’ve teamed up with Sting, best known for their Dept. Heaven games, to breathe new life into the series.
-And with notches like Yggdra Union and Riviera: The Promised Land on their belt, it’s safe to say this is a favorable pairing on paper.
-But I think that’s enough of the name-dropping.
+And with notches like Yggdra Union and Riviera: The Promised Land on their belt, it’s safe… Continue reading Review: Generation of Chaos: Pandora’s Reflection

 I wanna say something.
 I’m gonna put it out there; if you like it, you can take it, if you don’t, send it right back.
 I prefer Dragon’s Dogma to Skyrim.